-- b.
+- a.
+Request progress reports based on the definition above. - b.
 Review the program's response and decide whether to accept the progress report, reject it, or ask for an additional report.
-Note that an accreditation decision may include approval pending Chief Executive Officer or Executive Committee review of additional information as required by the Council. - c.
-Send a show cause letter (see Show Cause) or render an adverse accreditation decision if a program repeatedly fails to resolve an issue for which reports have been requested. - d.
-Notify a program of the Council's decision within 30 days by overnight delivery.
+Note that an accreditation decision may include approval pending Chief Executive Officer or Executive Committee review of additional information as required by the Council.

+- c.
+Send a show cause letter (see "Show Cause") or render an adverse accreditation decision if a program repeatedly fails to resolve an issue for which reports have been requested. - d.
+Notify a program of the Council's decision within 30 days by e-mail or in hard copy by overnight delivery, as appropriate (ref.
+"Council Correspondence and Electronic Communication" and "Show Cause" policies).